 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District does not have any items that qualify for reporting in this category.
+The District only has one item that qualifies for reporting in this category.
+It is the deferred loss on refunding reported in the government-wide statement of net position.
+A deferred loss on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
+This amount is deferred and amortized as interest expense over the shorter of the life of the refunded or refunding debt.